 I was asked recently, what tool that I use the most during any given sales day.
-It took me awhile to figure out a suitable answer because I no longer employ just one piece of technology, I wrap several into one to create a picture of the prospect before I call, while I’m working them and during & after the close.
+It took me awhile to figure out a suitable answer.
+Because I have a work from home sale job, I no longer employ just one piece of technology, I wrap several into one to create a picture of the prospect before I call, while I’m working them and during & after the close.

 To say that someone could just use the telephone to do all this would difficult at best.
 Also, most likely inefficient with both man-hours and budget, you’d lack common knowledge that is on the Internet and more.